JST1703/scc/src/doc.md

 An exercise type.
 Given a code, the user must first determine it's hamming distance and then answer some MCs about some properties.

+##### GraphTask

+This component is used for task number 7.
+The user is given a graph of strings, where the user has to construct an encoding with certain properties by crossing out nodes step by step.

 ##### Info

 Component is used to show tips, info or theory that might be of help to the student.